mjooms/scrub/README.md

-Scrub - Erlang SOAP 1.2 client
+Scrub - It works best with SOAP
 ==============================
-It feels....
-SOAPY!!
+An Erlang SOAP 1.2 client

 ### Description
 This is a transformation of Yaws' yaws_soap12_lib into a separate Erlang module.
 See http://hyber.org/